Tok/proomp/README.md

     * To do so, manually fix the version numbers in the commands or in `requirements.txt`
 * diffusers require torch and shouldn't be higher than version 0.11.0 (for now).
 * scikit-image depends on numpy and may require VS C++ Build Tools to compile.
+* xformers are used to allow higher resolutions with less VRAM.
+* ffmpeg is used by Riffusion.